Zaheen-Ayesha/Laptop-Price-Prediction/README.md

 4. Pivot Table & Heatmap
    - Grouped GPU, CPU_core, and Price into a pivot table.
    - Used a pcolor plot to visualize how GPU and CPU_core interact with price.

+### Executive Summary of EDA

+- <b>CPU Frequency vs. Price:</b> Higher CPU frequency is positively correlated with price, meaning laptops with higher processing power tend to be more expensive.
+- <b>Screen Size vs. Price:</b> A weak correlation was observed, indicating that screen size alone does not significantly determine price.
+- <b>Weight vs. Price:</b> Lighter laptops tend to be pricier, possibly due to premium ultrabook models.
+- <b>RAM & Storage Impact:</b> Laptops with higher RAM and SSD storage generally have higher prices.
+- <b>Category & GPU Influence:</b> Gaming and high-performance laptops (with powerful GPUs) tend to have a significantly higher price range.
+- <b>Operating System Effect:</b> Laptops with macOS or Windows Pro are priced higher than Linux or FreeDOS-based laptops.

+## Pearson Correlation Coefficient & P-Value Analysis
+To further quantify the relationship between different attributes and laptop price, we computed the Pearson Correlation Coefficient and P-Value for numerical and categorical features.

+      from scipy import stats
+      for param in ['RAM_GB','CPU_frequency','Storage_GB_SSD','Screen_Size_inch','Weight_Pounds','CPU_core','OS','GPU','Category']:
+          pearson_coef, p_value = stats.pearsonr(df[param], df['Price'])
+          print(param)
+          print("The Pearson Correlation Coefficient for ",param," is", pearson_coef, " with a P-value of P =", p_value)

+### Conclusion

+Analysis confirms that:

+✅ RAM and CPU specifications are the most important factors influencing laptop price.

+✅ GPU, storage, and laptop category also play a role, but to a lesser extent.

+✅ Screen size and weight do not significantly affect pricing.

+✅ The operating system shows a slight negative impact on price, possibly due to budget models running Linux or ChromeOS